Devonshire and Dorset Regiment: Bosnia 1995

 In May 1995 the battalion formed part of the United Nations Protection Force intervening in the Bosnian War.
 Corporal Simon Harvey was awarded the Military Cross for twice extracting his Warrior tracked armoured vehicle from enemy fire on the Mount Igman route into Sarajevo.
 For part of the campaign they served alongside the French 2e Régiment Étranger d'Infanterie as part of United Nations Task Force Alpha, and a bond of friendship was later established between the two units.

 1995–2005

 The battalion returned to Paderborn in November 1995 and was based there until 1998.
 Parts of the unit spent time in Fermanagh between December 1996 and June 1997.
 In March 1998 they moved to Warminster where they assumed responsibility for teaching infantry tactics at the Combined Arms Tactics Centre Battle Group.
 They moved to the Cavalry Barracks, Hounslow in 2000.
-After intensive training, the battalion performed public duties in London and Windsor which included providing the Queen's Guard at Buckingham Palace during the September 11 attacks and in 2002 attending the state funeral of Elizabeth, the Queen Mother.
+After intensive training, the battalion performed public duties in London and Windsor which included providing the Queen's Guard at Buckingham Palace during the September 11 attacks and in 2002 attending the state funeral of Queen Elizabeth the Queen Mother.

 The Devon and Dorsets was again the resident battalion at Ballykinler from 2002 to 2004.
 In 2004 the battalion moved to Catterick Garrison.